ant-media/ant-media-documentation/docs/guides/playing-live-stream/hls-playing.md

 ---
 title: HLS Playing
-description: This documentation guide will help you to achive HLS Playing and Save HLS Records to your servers.
+description: This documentation guide will help you to achieve HLS Playing and Save HLS Records to your servers.
 keywords: [HLS Playing, HLS Playing with Ant Media Server, Ant Media Server Documentation, Ant Media Server Tutorials]
 sidebar_position: 2
 ---

 # HLS Playing

 HLS Playing is available in both the Community and Enterprise Editions.
-Before playing a stream, make sure that stream is broadcasting on the server.
+Before playing a stream, make sure that the stream is broadcasting on the server.

 > Quick Link: [Learn How to Publish Live Streams](/docs/category/publish-live-stream/)